 I learnt about Cassandra Clare’s books through YouTube where a lot of Book Bloggers praised and recommended her books.
-If you follow me on Bookstagram you must be aware of how obsessed (and disappointed) I was with The Mortal Instruments (TMI) series.
-And even though TMI series did not live up to my expectations, I still went ahead and purchased The Infernal Devices series only because I was fascinated by the premise of this whole series.
-I find Clare’s dystopian world very enticing and I am always curious to know more about it.
+If you follow me on Bookstagram you will know how obsessed (and disappointed) I was with The Mortal Instruments (TMI) series.
+And even though TMI series did not live up to my expectations, I still went ahead and purchased The Infernal Devices series only because I was fascinated by the premise of this fantasy world.
+I find Clare’s fictional world very enticing and I am always curious to know more about it.
 Her books always feel like the one I will surely love.
 But sadly, more than often I end up feeling totally disappointed by her books.
 The Infernal Devices is the prequel to TMI series set in the 19th century in England with new heroes, new villains and new love angles.
 After reading the blurb especially the line ‘Magic is dangerous-but love is more dangerous still’ I thought this is the book is for me.
 Was that really the case?
 Read on, I’ll tell you in just a bit.

 Clockwork Angel by Cassandra Clare